Platycraft/RadioTowers/README.md

 - fancy effect for tower completion
 - realistic signal strength based on distance to tower
 - based on the Bukkit Event System
+- no dependencies to other plugins/libraries
+- kinda robust

 ### Wow, such plugin, much coding
 DAthmosSZLtk6LC1wJVcgdXchPXuhb1a9E